 Course Curriculum

-This course consists of an online set of lectures culminating in a full day interactive workshop.
-The online lectures will cover the basics for writing a compelling grant application.
-The workshop will then provide an opportunity for participants to prepare, revise, and review a specific aims page or a full proposal with expert faculty.
+The course includes online lectures covering cover the basics of writing a compelling grant application and a separate full-day, in-person interactive workshop at the ORS Annual Meeting.
+The workshop offers participants the opportunity to prepare, revise, and review a Specific Aims Page or a full proposal with expert faculty.

 The online portion of the course consists of 28 individual lectures with 8 learning modules and a total of 9 hours of learning.